yossyl3oy/Ondo/README.md

 ### Windows

-Temperature and hardware data is retrieved using [LibreHardwareMonitor](https://github.com/LibreHardwareMonitor/LibreHardwareMonitor) with [PawnIO](https://pawnio.eu/) driver support.
+Temperature and hardware data is retrieved using [LibreHardwareMonitor](https://github.com/LibreHardwareMonitor/LibreHardwareMonitor) with built-in [PawnIO](https://pawnio.eu/) driver support.
 This provides accurate sensor data for:
 - CPU: Temperature, load, frequency (per-core)
 - GPU: Temperature, load, frequency, VRAM usage
 - Storage: Temperature, used space
 - Motherboard: Temperature, fan speeds

-#### PawnIO Driver (Recommended)

-Starting from March 2025, Windows Defender blocks the legacy WinRing0 driver used by many hardware monitoring tools.
-Ondo uses PawnIO as a modern, signed replacement driver.

-**To enable full hardware monitoring:**
-1. Open Ondo Settings
-2. Check the "Hardware Driver (PawnIO)" section
-3. If not installed, click "Install PawnIO Driver" to download from [pawnio.eu](https://pawnio.eu/)
-4. Install PawnIO and restart Ondo

-Without PawnIO, some sensors (CPU temperature, motherboard temperature, fan speeds) may not be available.
-GPU and storage monitoring typically work without the driver.
+PawnIO is a modern, signed driver that replaces the legacy WinRing0 driver (which was blocked by Windows Defender starting March 2025).
+No manual driver installation is required - it's bundled with the application.

-WMI (Windows Management Instrumentation) is used as a fallback when PawnIO/LHM data is unavailable.
+WMI (Windows Management Instrumentation) is used as a fallback when sensor data is unavailable.

 ### macOS
 Temperature data is retrieved using system APIs.
 Some sensors may not be available depending on hardware.